Wendi Richter: The Original Screwjob (1985)

-In 1985, after losing and then regaining the title from rival Leilani Kai at the inaugural WrestleMania, Richter was scheduled to defend her title at Madison Square Garden on November 25 of that same year against a mysterious masked opponent known only as The Spider.
+In 1985, after losing and then regaining the title from rival Leilani Kai at the inaugural WrestleMania, Richter was scheduled to defend her title at MSG on November 25 of that same year against a mysterious masked opponent known only as The Spider.
 During the match, The Spider broke from the planned events and pinned Richter's shoulders to the mat.
-The referee—who was in on the plan—delivered a swift three count, despite Richter kicking out after a count of one.
+The referee—who was in on the plan—delivered a swift three-count, despite Richter kicking out after a count of one.
 Richter ignored the bell and continued to attack The Spider, unmasking the new champion to reveal that it was The Fabulous Moolah in disguise.

 It was reported that the plan to rid Richter of the title was concocted by WWF Chairman Vince McMahon, who brought in Moolah after Richter allegedly refused to sign a new contract with the WWF.
 Richter, however, claims she was still under her original five-year contract, though she did regularly have disagreements with McMahon about her compensation.
 She also claims that when she arrived at the arena that day, she was surprised to find Moolah backstage, as she never showed up to events at which she was not scheduled to wrestle.
 After the match, an infuriated Richter left the arena in her wrestling gear, took a cab to the airport, and booked herself on a flight out of New York.
 Afterward, she never spoke to Moolah again.